Squish for JavaFX Tutorial

 file, then after the new address is added, and finally after the first address is removed.
 The screenshot shows two of the lines of code we entered to get one of these three verifications, plus the results of running the test script.

-When writing scripts by hand, we use Squish's test module's functions to compare or verify conditions at certain points during our test script's execution.
-As the screenshot (and the code snippets below) show, we begin by retrieving a reference to the object we are interested in.
-Using the Object waitForObject(objectOrName) function is standard practice for manually written test scripts.
+We begin by retrieving a reference to the object we are interested in.
+Using the waitForObject() function is standard practice for manually written test scripts.
 This function waits for the object to be available (i.e., visible and enabled), and then returns a reference to it.
-(Otherwise it times out and raises a catchable exception.)
 We then use this reference to access properties—in this case the TableView

-'s items.length—and verify that the value is what we expect it to be using the Boolean test.compare(value1, value2) function.
+We verify that the value is what we expect it to be using the test.compare() function.

 For more examples of manually written code, see Creating Tests by Hand, How to Create Test Scripts, and How to Test Applications - Specifics.